IPGPrometheus/cross-pollinator/README.md

 ## What It Does

 Cross-Pollinator analyzes your cross-seed database to find torrents that are **missing** from specific trackers.
-It shows you which files need to be uploaded to which trackers to maximize your cross-seeding coverage.

 ### Key Features

-- **🎯 Missing Focus**: Only shows torrents missing from trackers (not ones already found)
+- **🎯 Missing Focus**: Only shows torrents missing from trackers (not ones already found.
-- **🔄 Duplicate Handling**: Shows each torrent only once using latest database status
 - **🏷️ Tracker Normalization**: Clean tracker abbreviations (FL, BLU, AITHER, etc.)
 - **🔍 Database Analysis**: Direct SQLite database analysis for accurate results
 - **🐳 Docker Ready**: Full Docker setup for easy deployment